segment-integrations/connect-kafka/README.md

 2. *Setup Webbook* - Enter connect-kafka's listen address into your Segment webhook menu.

 ### Connect to Kafka

+You can connect to any internal Kafka deployment.

+#### Heroku Kafka

+Below is an example to connect to a Heroku Kafka in a public space (via SSL):

 ```bash
 go get -u github.com/segment-integrations/connect-kafka